LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This philosophy encourages assuming you have valid behavior, but when some exception occurs to handle it.
 The thinking is more like "oopsie can't do that lets try this instead".
 Python is one such language.
-try/catch is used as the control flow mechanism acting more like if/else, and tends to use the try/catch itself as lazy validation.
+Try/catch is used as the control flow mechanism acting more like if/else, and tends to use the try/catch itself as lazy validation.
 In a way exceptions are treated as a return, so it is part of control flow.
 This kind of philosophy would not pair well with safety critical systems as it is hoping to encounter an error first before handling it.
-Additionally C is not going give you forgiveness.
+Additionally, C will not grant you forgiveness.

 Example of EAFP:
 ```